mychiffonn/creatorverse/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+For a walkthrough of implemented required features, please go to [https://i.imgur.com/TadBtz2.mp4](https://i.imgur.com/TadBtz2.mp4).

-<video src="https://i.imgur.com/TadBtz2.mp4" autoplay loop muted playsinline></video>

-If the GIF/video doesn't load, please go to [https://imgur.com/8JlciG3](https://imgur.com/8JlciG3) directly

 A look into the database on Supabase